ashleybaxter/iamashley/_posts/2017-05-25-my-first-100-customers.markdown

 When I say Twitter I'm not talking about sponsored tweets (that's no.7 on the list), but from being <a href="https://twitter.com/iamashley">active on Twitter</a> for the past decade.

-_Wow._ For 10 years I've been tweeting about the video games I'm playing and what lunch I'm eating.
+_Wow._ For 10 years I've been tweeting about the video games I'm playing and what I'm eating for lunch.

-On a serious note, I joined Twitter in 2007.
-Back then there was no With Jack.
+On a serious note, I joined Twitter in 2007 when there was no With Jack.
 I was unhappy in my job and had never owned a camera.
 I was a hardcore gamer with an anxiety disorder.

 Over the years, people have followed my journey in insurance through Twitter.
 The idea of <a href="https://twitter.com/iamashley/status/366808810561994752">improving technology</a> in the insurance industry.
 Building my first <a href="https://twitter.com/iamashley/status/400955108646977536">quote system prototype</a>.
 Starting to get invited to <a href="https://twitter.com/iamashley/status/215804695405527040">speak at conferences</a>.
 Launching Insurance by Jack (and that not doing so well).
-Trying to <a href="/business/2015/05/19/last-chance/">find an insurer to come onboard</a> with Jack.
+Trying to <a href="/business/2015/05/19/last-chance/">find an insurer</a> to come onboard with Jack.
 Being totally burnt out and <a href="https://twitter.com/iamashley/status/608616786016251904">admitted to hospital</a>.
 Passing my first <a href="https://twitter.com/iamashley/status/707521740595970048">insurance exam</a>.
 And finally <a href="https://twitter.com/iamashley/status/771323714952695808">launching With Jack</a>.

 Inviting people on this journey with me has been invaluable.
 Not all of them are in the market to become Jack's customers, but for those who are they feel like they've gotten to know me.
 They want to support the business I've worked hard to launch.